divakaivan/lolesports-voice-analytics/README.md

 ![dashboard](project_info/dashboard.png)

 After development, I ingested only 4 of the 33 (as of time of writing) videos to show proof of concept and create the dashboard.

 ## **Challenges**

 - The pytube package, which extracts data from the YouTube API, is in a constant struggle with the API, as YouTube actively prevents bots from extracting data.
 When pytube is used in a cloud environment, it fails 95% of the time with an error stating that the request was detected as a bot.
 Which presented a challenge to run my main pipeline in the cloud.
 Locally this issue does not exist
 - The better whisper transcription models require more memory, so in order to load the model, I had to choose a smaller size version in order to fit it in memory, and as a result the transcriptions took longer
-- OpenAI whisper requires an API key and funds in order to use it
+- OpenAI GPT requires an API key and funds in order to use it

 ## **Future Enhancements**